Loyola to hold 4th annual Building a Better World Through Business events

 The week will also include:

-• A breakfast and roundtable discussion, “Stronger Together: Advancing Racial Equality and Business Growth,” will focus on how racial equity can help create and sustain financial growth.
+- A breakfast and roundtable discussion, “Stronger Together: Advancing Racial Equality and Business Growth,” will focus on how racial equity can help create and sustain financial growth.
 Employers and advocates will share their challenges and successes in building a diverse, equitable, and sustainable workforce.
 The panelists are: A. Adar Ayira, senior director, strategy and racial equity of Associated Black Charities; John Frisch, principal and executive leadership coach of Shawan Leadership; Angel St. Jean, assistant director for strategic initiatives for the Baltimore Mayor’s Office of Employment Development; Lolita Taub, chief of staff for Catalyte; and Danielle Torain, director of Open Society Institute in Baltimore.
 Elizabeth Kennedy, J.D., associate professor of law and social responsibility, will moderate the discussion.
 The event will be held on Thursday, March 26, with breakfast at 8:30 a.m. and discussion from 9 – 10:30 a.m. in Loyola’s 4th Floor Program Room located in the Andrew White Student Center.
 Shuttle service to and from the 4th Floor Program Room will be provided from the Cathedral of Mary Our Queen beginning at 7:30 a.m.
-Additional parking information and directions to campus are also available.